Jellied walleye with gelatin

 3. Step 3:

-Defrosted pike perch fillet without scales and fins cut into small pieces about five centimeters in length.
-Transfer the fish to a saucepan.
-Reduce the heat to a minimum.
-Add two peas of allspice.
-Add salt to taste.
-As it cooks, foam will form in the pan.
-It needs to be deleted.
-Cook the pike perch for twenty minutes.
+Cut the thawed walleye fillet, scaled and finned, into small pieces about 2 inches (5 cm) long.
+Transfer the fish to the pot.
+Lower the heat to a minimum.
+Add two allspice berries.
+Salt to taste.
+Foam will form as it cooks — skim it off.
+Cook the walleye for twenty minutes.
 Then remove the bay leaf and cook the fish and vegetables for another ten minutes.

 4. Step 4: